ZeeZide/SVGWebView/README.md

 But it can also be embedded as a SwiftPM package.

 *IMPORTANT*:
-On macOS `WKWebView` requires the "outgoing internet connection" (client) entitlement to operate, otherwise it'll show up blank.
+On macOS `WKWebView` requires the "Outgoing Connections" (client) entitlement to operate, w/o it'll show up blank. iOS doesn't seem to require anything extra.

 With iOS Xcode Previews do not work quite right, best to test in a real simulator.